CRUSVEDER/my-second-brain-sync/ctf notes/B side Mumbai CTF event 28.06.md

  cat the file

 i got :

 c = 799827088267
 N = 2214361715201
 e = 65537
+so i know now its a rsa problem.

 ![](../_attachments/Pasted%20image%2020250628154346.png)

-used exiftool to check the file details
+i used exiftool to check the file details

 - Ciphertext `c = 799827088267`